Breaking the Enigma cipher

 gathered information to convert it into a military one.

-Initially, the Germans used a very simple key management scheme, which allowed the
+Initially, the Germans used a very simple key management scheme,

 Between September 1938 and May 1940 however, all settings were changed daily,

 making hand methods unpractible.
 Luckily, there was a major flaw in the German

 keying procedures, as the randomly chosen message key was sent enciphered